auth0/laravel-auth0/README.md

 ### 1. Install the SDK

-- For **new applications**, we offer a quickstart template — a version of the default Laravel 9 starter project pre-configured for use with the Auth0 SDK:
+- For **new applications**, we offer a quickstart template — a version of the default Laravel 9 starter project pre-configured for use with the Auth0 SDK.

     ```shell
     composer create-project auth0-samples/laravel auth0-laravel-app && cd auth0-laravel-app
     ```

-- For **existing applications**, you can install the SDK using Composer:
+- For **existing applications**, you can install the SDK using Composer.

     ```shell
     composer require auth0/login:^7.9 --update-with-all-dependencies
     ```

-    In this case, you will also need to generate an SDK configuration file for your application:
+    In this case, you will also need to generate an SDK configuration file for your application.

     ```shell
     php artisan vendor:publish --tag auth0